-When it comes to yoga classes the biggest hurdle is to find which class suits you and your goals.
-When you are a beginner, it can be daunting to choose the right type to fit your abilities and flexibility.
-No one wants to go to a class, and suddenly you have to perform an upside-down pose!
-You want to feel comfortable knowing that the practice you’re about to take part will provide you with the tools to achieve greatness.
+When it comes to yoga classes, the biggest hurdle is to find which style suits you.
+If you are a beginner, it can be daunting to choose the right type of class to fit your goals, abilities and flexibility.
+You want to feel comfortable knowing that the practise you’re about to participate in will provide you with the tools to achieve greatness from within.

 - Aids to relieve stress

 - Improves flexibility